George D. Murray

 George Dominic Murray (July 6, 1889 - June 18, 1956) was an admiral in the United States Navy and an early naval aviator.

 Biography

-Murray was born in Boston, Massachusetts, attended the U.S. Naval Academy, graduating in 1911, his classmates included Morton Deyo, Harry W. Hill, John W. Reeves, and Frederick Riefkohl.
+Murray was born in Boston, Massachusetts, attended the U.S. Naval Academy, graduating in 1911, his classmates included Morton Deyo, Harry W. Hill, Frank J. Lowry, John W. Reeves, and Frederick Riefkohl.
 He became Naval Aviator number 22 in 1915.

 At the beginning of 1924, he was the commander of Torpedo and Bombing Squadron 20 (VT-20).
 In January, his squadron of seaplanes was transferred from San Diego to the Philippines aboard to provide air support for the Asiatic Fleet.